• Skip to main content

 Certainly!
 Make sure it is not a savoury spice mix.
 Use a pinch of ground saffron and brew in warm milk.

-Looking for other recipes like this?
-Try these cake recipes:
+Looking for more Cake recipes like this?
+Try these:

 • basque burnt cheesecake